 3 Application 007/2013.
-Judgment of 3 June 2016 (Merits) Mohamed Abubakari v United Republic of Tanzania, para 64.
+Judgment of 3 June 2016, Mohamed Abubakari v United Republic of Tanzania, para 64.
 See also Application 005/2013.
-Judgment of 20 November 2015 (Merits) Alex Thomas v United Republic of Tanzania, (Alex Thomas v Tanzania (Merits) para 64 and Application 006/2013.
-Judgment of 10
+Judgment of 20 November 2015, Alex Thomas v Tanzania, para 64 and Application 006/2013.
+Judgment of 10 March 2016, Wilfred Onyango Nganyi & 9 others v United Republic of Tanzania, para 95.

-- 33. In this case, the Applicant clearly stated that he had not exhausted the domestic remedies, claiming that: - i. such remedies would not be feasible because a member of the Republican Guard was involved. - ii. the time limit for filing a case before national jurisdictions elapsed upon the completion of the proceedings before the administrative and political authorities. - 34.
-With regard to the first allegation, the Court holds that the Applicant alleges that the proceedings before the Respondent State's judicial authorities are not feasible, without adducing evidence in support of this allegation.
-The Court, therefore, dismisses this allegation.5 - 35.
+- 35. In the instant case, the Applicant clearly stated that he had not exhausted the domestic remedies, claiming that: - i.
+Such remedies would not be feasible because a member of the Republican Guard was involved. - ii.
+The time limit for filing a case before national jurisdictions has elapsed upon the completion of the proceedings before the administrative and political authorities. - 36.
+With regard to the first allegation, the Court holds that the Applicant affirms that the proceedings before the Respondent State's judicial authorities are not feasible, without adducing evidence in support of this allegation.
+The Court, therefore, dismisses the allegation.5 - 37.
 With regard to the second allegation, the Court notes that the Applicant did not file his case before the national courts, as he claims to have sought to settle the dispute before the administrative and political authorities.
-However, there was nothing preventing him from exercising both judicial and non-judicial remedies at the same time, and should therefore have utilised the requisite judicial remedies so as to exhaust the local remedies. - 36.
-In light of the foregoing, the Court holds in conclusion that the Applicant has not exhausted the local remedies available to him in the Respondent State, and his failure to do so does not fall within the exceptions set out in Rule 40(5) of the Rules.
+However, there was nothing preventing him from exercising both judicial and non-judicial remedies at the same time, and should therefore have exercised the requisite judicial remedies so as to exhaust the local remedies. - 38.
+In light of the foregoing, the Court holds in conclusion that the Applicant has not exhausted the local remedies available to him in the Respondent State, and his failure to exhaust local remedies does not fall within the exceptions set out in Rule 40(5) of the Rules.